Rencor apasionado

 Rencor apasionado (English: Burning Resentment) is a Mexican telenovela produced by Lucero Suárez for Televisa in 1998.
+It aired on Canal de las Estrellas from April 20 to July 10, 1998.
+In the United States, it aired on Univision from January 11 to April 2, 1999.

-Natalia Esperón and Eduardo Santamarina starred as protagonists, while Aracely Arámbula, Magda Karina and Roberto Ballesteros starred as main antagonist.
+The telenovela stars Natalia Esperón, Eduardo Santamarina, Aracely Arámbula, Magda Karina and Roberto Ballesteros.